aristocratos/bashtop/README.md

 #* Draw a clock at top of screen, formatting according to strftime, empty string to disable
 draw_clock="%X"

+#* Update main ui when menus are showing, set this to false if the menus is flickering too much for comfort
+background_update="true"

 #* Custom cpu model name, empty string to disable
 custom_cpu_name=""